Hunter Shepard: Professional

 In the final year of his contract, Shepard began the 2022–23 season with the Hershey Bears in the AHL after attending the Capitals training camp.
 Although Fucale began the season as the Bears' starting goaltender, Shepard earned significantly playing time as he posted a 4–0–2 record through the teams' first 16 games.
-Across his six games, he also maintained a 1.80 goals against average and .935 save percentage.
+Across his six games, he also maintained a 1.80 GAA and .935 save percentage.
 As he finished the month of November with six wins over six starts, Shepard received the AHL's Goaltender of the Month honor.
 Following this, Shepard received his first NHL call-up of the season on December 5.
 He spent seven games serving as backup for Charlie Lindgren while Darcy Kuemper recovered from a concussion but returned to the Bears on December 19 without having made his NHL debut.
 Shepard and Fucale served a strong goaltending tandem throughout the season as the Bears qualified for the 2023 Calder Cup playoffs.
 The duo became the first two Hershey goaltenders to both win 20 games in a season since 2018–19.
-Shepard finished the regular season with a 20–8 record, a 2.18 goals against average, and .916 save percentage.
+Shepard finished the regular season with a 20–8 record, a 2.18 GAA, and .916 save percentage.

 Shepard holding the Jack A. Butterfield Trophy.

 Although Shepard split the goaltending duties with Fucale in the regular season, he played in all 20 games of the playoffs for a total of 1188 minutes.
 In their second-round series against the Charlotte Checkers, Shepard posted a 3–1–0 record as he made 85 saves and allowed only seven goals over four games.
 He remained the Bears' starter during their Eastern Conference Finals matchup with the Rochester Americans even after being pulled in Game 1 for allowing four goals on 16 shots.
 He returned to the Bears net for Game 2 and he recorded a shutout to even the series 1–1.
 Shepard recorded another shutout during their series to help the team capture the Richard F. Canning Trophy as the AHL's Eastern Conference champions.
-Upon finishing the series, Shepard's playoff record improved to 10–3 with a 1.85 goals against average and .929 save percentage.
+Upon finishing the series, Shepard's playoff record improved to 10–3 with a 1.85 GAA and .929 save percentage.
 Shepard and the Bears faced off against the Coachella Valley Firebirds in the Calder Cup Finals en route to their Calder Cup win.
 He recorded a shutout in Game 5 to give the Bears a 3–2 series lead.
-He later received the Jack Butterfield Award as the Most Valuable Player of the 2023 Calder Cup playoffs after Hershey clinched the Calder Cup championship with a Game 7 overtime win.
+He later received the Jack A. Butterfield Trophy as the Most Valuable Player of the postseason after Hershey clinched the championship with a Game 7 overtime win.
 Following his Calder Cup win, the Capitals re-signed Shepard to another two-year, two-way contract worth $775,000.